DrBrown28/PBRP-NX659J-12.1/README.md

-# android_device_nubia_NX659J_a11test
+# Pit_Black_Recovery_For_nx659j
-For building TWRP for Nubia RedMagic 5G / 5S

-TWRP device tree for Nubia RedMagic 5G and RedMagic 5S
+To build Custom recoveries for Nubia Red Magic 5S/5G

 Kernel and all blobs are extracted from [NX659J-update.zip](http://romdownload.nubia.com/%E7%BA%A2%E9%AD%945G/V9.50/NX659J-update.zip) firmware.

 The Nubia RedMagic 5G (codenamed _"NX659J"_) and Nubia RedMagic 5S (codenamed _"NX659J_V1S or NX659J"_) are high-end gaming smartphones from Nubia.

-Nubia RedMagic 5G / 5S was announced and released in March / July 2020.
+Nubia RedMagic 5S / 5G was announced and released in March / July 2020.

 ## Device specifications